AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 **Response**

-  The response includes a status code and a response body containing a serialized collection of QiIntervals.
+  The response includes a status code and a response body containing a serialized collection of SdsIntervals.

 For a stream of type Simple, the following requests calculates two summary intervals between the first and last events: